Tours and Day Trips from Brasov

 You can find the narrowest street in Eastern Europe near the Black Church, another famous landmark.
-Brasov once thrived as a power commercial center where traders from Western Europe would meet their Oriental or Western counterparts.
-Brasov sits below the base of Mount Tampa, an unimposing Mountain that looks more like a hill but nonetheless impressive in its position to provide an unforgettable view of the city.
+Brasov once thrived as a powerful commercial center where traders from Western Europe would meet their Oriental or Western counterparts.
+Brasov sits below the base of Mount Tampa, an unimposing Mountain that looks more like a hill but impressive in its position to provide an unforgettable view of the city.

 1 – Piatra Craiului National Park

-2 – Sighisoara
+2 – Brasov to Sighisoara

 3 – Viscri